joaogabrielferr/joaogabrielferr/README.md

 <br/>
 You can reach me at [Linkedin](https://www.linkedin.com/in/joaogabrielferr) or via [email](mailto:joaogabrielferr@gmail.com).
 <br/>
-I like to use Javascript, React, Python, C++, HTML5, CSS and SQL to build my projects, but I have also used Node.js, GraphQL, Angular, PostgreSQL and many other things.
-I'm currently learning Typescript.
+I like to use Javascript, React, HTML5, CSS to build my projects, and even tough I'm more inclined toward front-end, I have also used things like Node.js, SQL, PostgreSQL, mySQL, MongoDB and other back-end related stuff. and many other things.
+I'm currently learning Typescript, Angular and GraphQL.
 <br/>

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=joaogabrielferr&hide=jupyter%20notebook&show_icons=true&theme=radical&layout=compact)

 <!--